leynos/lag-complexity/docs/lag-complexity-function-design.md

   calibration so that outputs remain deterministic across environments.
-- **Runtime & artefact controls:** The crate exposes an optional `onnx` feature that pulls in a pinned `ort = "2.0"` dependency (bundling ONNX Runtime 1.18).
+- **Runtime & artefact controls:** The crate exposes an optional `onnx` feature that pulls in a pinned `ort = "2.0"` dependency (bundling ONNX Runtime 1.22, which supports opset 17).
 Provider start-up recomputes SHA-256 digests for `depth_transformer_ordinal.onnx`, the INT8 variant, the MLP fallback, and the tokenizer artefacts before constructing inference sessions.
   Any mismatch raises an error and the provider fails closed, preventing partially loaded state.
 - **Performance roadmap:** Post-training static INT8 quantization and intermediate-layer pooling ablations are part of the committed optimization plan.
 These keep CPU latency below 10 ms p95 while shrinking artefact size without sacrificing calibration.
 - `DepthClassifierMlpOnnx`: A feature-flagged fallback that consumes the engineered feature vector also used by `DepthHeuristic`.
-It serves tokenization-constrained environments, exports as a compact ONNX MLP with `log1p`/`expm1` scaling, and is quantised for low footprint.
+It serves tokenization-constrained environments, exports as a compact ONNX multilayer perceptron with `log1p`/`expm1` scaling, and is quantized for low footprint.
 - `DepthFromLLM`: Enabled by the `provider-api` feature, this is the highest-fidelity but also highest-latency option.
 - It wraps an API call to an external LLM (e.g., GPT-4o-mini).